Rosy boa morphs are interesting and beautiful. They’re generally a light brown to dark brown, and every natural variation has three stripes.

 If we’re talking about axanthics, breeders have produced a snake that’s a dark gray, with just a hint of their dark brown stripe too.
 They aren’t black and gray like other xanthic species, but they’re still a striking snake to look at.

-Anerythristic carry a recessive trait that stops them from producing red pigment.
-Anery rosy boas are quite common compared to other rosy boa morphs.
+Anerythristic rosy boas carry a recessive trait that stops them from producing red pigment.
+Anery rosy boas are quite common compared to other color morphs.

 These snakes vary in appearance.
 Some are a creamy lavender color all over, and have bright blue eyes.
 Others are a darker blue, and retain their brown stripes, but have dark black eyes.